cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

+Ver 1.3.10
+    Added Loot Tab
+    Moved Loot Coloring Settings to Loot Tab
+    Added some basic loot filtering and autosell options (TODO) With the kind permission and help from legend himself, @Hambeard, ToyBox now supports a new version of TheLootCheckList

 Ver 1.3.9
     Made Alignment section in Bag of Tricks
         Fixing alignment shifts for neutral good and similar alignments